New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Decompositions of permutations

-Note that two (decreasing) paths induced by the groups are either in a left-right position or in a covering relation.
-An alternative way to characterize this kind of decomposition can be done iteratively as follows.
-Starting with $\pi_n$, we search all right-to-left maxima which will give us a decreasing path; Next starting with the position that preceeds the leftmost pole of the last found group, we search all right-to-left maxima which will give us a new decreasing path; Continuing doing this until we get a path starting with $\pi_1$.
+Let $\pi=\pi_1 \pi_2 \cdots \pi_n$ be a permutation.
+Starting with $\pi_n$, we search all right-to-left maxima in $\pi$ which will give us a decreasing subsequence of $\pi$ (i.e., a kind of decreasing path); Next starting with the position that preceeds the leftmost element of the last found path, we search all right-to-left maxima which will give us a new decreasing path; Continue doing this until we get a path starting with $\pi_1$.
 At this point, we have found the ``outermost" layer of decreasing paths.
-Repeat this procedure with respect to the segment of poles covered by an edge in the existing path until all poles have been placed into a group.
-This decomposition of permutation elements into groups, i.e., decreasing subsequences, will be called layered decreasing envelop decomposition, simply referred to as LDE.
-We will be interested in the length distribution of these decreasing envelops.
+Imagine we have connected adjacent elements in the same decreasing path by edges.
+Repeat the procedure of obtaining decreasing paths with respect to the segment of entries covered by the same edge in the existing path until all entries in $\pi$ have been placed into a path.
+See an example for $\pi=10,8,7,9,11,6,4,3,5,12,1,2$ in Figure~\ref{fig:lde}.
+This decomposition of permutation elements into decreasing subsequences will be called layered decreasing envelop decomposition, simply referred to as LDE.

+Apparently, if $i\neq n$ is an ascent of $\pi$, then $\pi_i$ is the rightmost element of a decreasing path and vice versa.
+Taking account of the decreasing path ending with $\pi_n$, the number of paths is one greater than the number of ascents of $\pi$. } We will be interested in the length distribution of these decreasing paths.
+For example, the LDE length distribution of $\pi$ in Figure~\ref{fig:lde} is the partition $32222$.

+It is also worth noting that by construction any two decreasing paths are either in a left-right position or in a covering (or nesting) relation.